Resource guide for medication aide requirements by state

 Florida

-Florida refers to these professionals as qualified medication aides (QMAs).
-Eligibility requirements include a minimum of one year of experience working as a nursing assistant and completion of two required training courses.
+In Florida, these professionals are referred to as qualified medication aides (QMAs).
+Eligibility requirements include a minimum of 1 year of experience working as a nursing assistant and completion of the required QMA training program, consisting of 2 state‑approved courses.

 For details on how to become a QMA, contact the Florida Board of Nursing.